LW2G: Learning Whether to Grow for Prompt-based Continual Learning: Introduction

-One simple solution to this problem is to mimic humans' integration of information \cite{roediger1995creating, hunt2006concept, arndt2006distinctive}.
-For instance, when several tasks share certain commonalities, they can use a shared set of prompts.
-However, when tasks differ significantly, a new set should be added.
-Thus, by adaptively learning whether to grow a new set for PCL, the amount of selectable options is reduced, and the divergence between sets is increased, thereby improving PRA.
-Furthermore, aggregating multiple tasks' knowledge into a single set can also facilitate mutual knowledge utilization and promotion among tasks.
-Nevertheless, establishing suitable metrics to measure this commonality and obtaining task information \emph{a priori} -- all of which are challenging in practice.
-Moreover, gradually integrating knowledge from multiple tasks into a single set also presents an unresolved query, as the knowledge from different tasks can interfere with each other during sequential learning.
+One simple solution to these problems is to mimic humans' integration of information \cite{roediger1995creating, hunt2006concept, arndt2006distinctive}.
+For instance, when several tasks share certain commonalities, they can utilize a shared set of prompts.
+In cases where tasks differ substantially, it is more appropriate to introduce a new set.
+Thus, by adaptively learning whether to grow a new set for PCL, the amount of selectable options is reduced, and the divergence between prompt sets is increased, thereby improving selecting accuracy.
+Furthermore, aggregating multiple tasks' knowledge into a single and shared set can also facilitate its representational capacity.
+Nevertheless, establishing suitable metrics to measure this commonality and obtaining task information \emph{a prior} -- all of which are challenging in practice.
+Moreover, gradually integrating knowledge from multiple tasks into a single and shared prompt set also presents an unresolved question, as knowledge from different tasks may interfere with each other during sequential learning, especially when the data of previous tasks is no longer accessible, potentially leading to forgetting or representation collapse.